1975 Monte Chingolo attack: Casualties and extrajudicial killings

 The ERP lost over 90 of its fighters.
 Of the 62 that were killed in action, nine could not be identified due to them being only known by their nom de guerre.
 A number of them (30 according to Daniel De Santis) were taken prisoner and later summarily executed.
-At least 25 wounded were successfully evacuated by their comrades.
+At least 25 wounded were evacuated by their comrades.
 On the other hand, between seven and ten soldiers and policemen were killed and 34 wounded.

 General Oscar Gallino acknowledged in 1991 that an undisclosed number of fighters were detained and handed over to Army intelligence units.